 Both of these, though, really depend on involving the expertise of an experienced instructional designer, while the modern LMS allows anyone to start developing courses.

-At SchoolKeep we’ve developed an alternative five-step methodology that we call The On-Demand Training Framework.
+At SchoolKeep we’ve developed an alternative five-step methodology that we call The Beginner's Guide to Creating and Online Training Program.
 Let’s take a detour into the steps of this framework before diving into the next steps of LMS implementation process.